amyyalex/simple-contribution/contribution.md

 **Thank you for contributing to this project**.🤗

-### Now that you're done contributing, go back to the main account repository and click on the _star_ button beside the _fork_ button.
+### Now that you're done contributing, go back to the main account repository, click on the site link by the right side, check out other contributors socials and connect with them.
+Also click on the _star_ button beside the _fork_ button.
 ![Star](image/star.PNG 'Click the star button')

 # Acknowledgements🙏